ldn-softdev/jtm/README.md

  -f             digitize all numerical strings
  -h             help screen
- -n             do not retry parsing upon facing a closing tag w/o its pair -r             force printing json in a raw format
+ -n             do not retry parsing upon facing a closing tag w/o its pair -q             enforce JSON's quoted solidus behavior -r             force printing json in a raw format
- -s             enforce quoted solidus behavior
  -a label       a label used for attribute values [default: attributes] -i indent      indent for pretty printing [default: 3]